eng-ibrahimkamel/EM-seq/README_SLURM.md

 The Docker-based Slurm cluster provided with this repository has very limited resources:

 - Each node has only 1000 MB (1 GB) of memory (`RealMemory=1000` in slurm.conf)
+- Each node has only 1 CPU available (not explicitly defined in slurm.conf, so defaults to 1)
 - The default memory per CPU is 500 MB (`DefMemPerCPU=500` in slurm.conf)
 - There are only 2 compute nodes available (`c[1-2]` in slurm.conf)